aws-solutions/performance-dashboard-on-aws/docs/runbook.md

 This runbook describes procedures for a technical operator (TechOps) to troubleshoot issues with the Performance Dashboard.

+## The Ops Dashboard

+The purpose of the operations dashboard is to serve as a single pane of glass to look at the current health of the Performance Dashboard infrastructure.
+We recommend to start looking at the dashboard as the first step to troubleshoot an issue.
+You will find it by opening your CloudWatch console: https://console.aws.amazon.com/cloudwatch/home#dashboards: and click on the dashboard with a similar name to this: `OpsDashboardCE408D93-bldvfxWYfBUH`.

 ## How to search the logs

 As the backend runs on Lambda functions, the logs are automatically shipped to CloudWatch Logs.
 Follow this steps to browse them: